Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: The normalized Laplace operator, neighborhood graphs, and Ollivier-Ricci curvature

 \section{The normalized Laplace operator, neighborhood graphs, and Ollivier-Ricci curvature}

 In this paper, $G=(V, E)$ will denote an undirected, weighted, connected, finite graph of $N$ vertices.
 We do not exclude loops, i.e., we permit the existence of an edge between a vertex and itself. $V$ denotes the set of vertices and $E$ denotes the set of edges.
 If two vertices $x, y\in V$ are connected by an edge, we say $x$ and $y$ are neighbors, in symbols $x\sim y$.
-The associated weight function $w$: $V\times V\rightarrow \mathbb{R}$ satisfies $w_{xy}=w_{yx}$ (because the graph is undirected) and we assume $w_{xy}>0$ whenever $x\sim y$ and $w_{xy}=0$ iff $x\not\sim y$; thus, we do not permit negative weights.
+The associated weight function $w$: $V\times V\rightarrow \mathbb{R}$ satisfies $w_{xy}=w_{yx}$ (because the graph is undirected) and we assume $w_{xy}>0$ whenever $x\sim y$ and $w_{xy}=0$ iff $x\not\sim y$.
 For a vertex $x\in V$, its degree $d_x$ is defined as $d_x:=\sum_{y\in V}w_{xy}$.
 If $w_{xy}=1$ whenever $x\sim y$, we shall call the graph an unweighted one.
-We will also speak of a locally finite graph $\tilde{G}=(\tilde{V}, \tilde{E})$, which is an undirected, weighted, connected graph and satisfies the property that for every $x\in \tilde{V}$, the number of edges connected to $x$ is finite.
+We will also consider a locally finite graph $\tilde{G}=(\tilde{V}, \tilde{E})$, which is an undirected, weighted, connected graph with a possible infinite number of vertices that satisfies the property that for every $x\in \tilde{V}$, the number of edges connected to $x$ is finite.